 A number of credited research settings have highlighted the need for diversity on boards, crediting this to the ability to sustain a high performance level.
-The inclusion of women has particularly been cited for broadening the perspectives and the options that are offered.
+The inclusion of women on boards has particularly been cited for broadening the perspectives and the options that are offered.

-Companies that have more women on their boards have been found to deal with risk factors in a more effective manner as compared to other companies.
-The women have been credited with addressing the needs of the business stakeholders in a more satisfactory manner.
+Companies that have more female directors on their boards have been found to deal with risk factors in a more effective manner as compared to other companies.
+Female NEDs and directors have been credited with addressing the needs of business stakeholders in a more satisfactory manner.
 Such stakeholders include the customers, local community members, shareholders and the employees of the company that they run.

-Further to this, there has been found to be a significant link between the corporate brand reputation and the number of women on the boards.
-This is also to be appreciated alongside the finding that several investment decisions are made principally based on the extent of gender diversity on the boards of the companies.
+Further to this, there has been found to be a significant link between the corporate brand reputation and the number of women on boards.
+This is also to be appreciated alongside the finding that several investment decisions are made principally based on the extent of gender diversity on the boards of companies.

-One of the most widely cited cases is the need for at least three women on the board to have a dynamic boardroom on matters that address the progress of the company.
+One of the most widely cited cases is the need for at least three female directors on the board to have a dynamic boardroom on matters that address the progress of the company.
 In companies where women make up at least 20 percent of the board members, the performance rating has been established to be more operationally efficient as opposed to companies where this is not the case, according to research done by Catalyst.

-According to analysis on Fortune of 500 companies and the number of women serving on the boards, those with more women generally recorded a 42 percent profit on the sales that were recorded in addition to having a 53 percent equity rating.
-This was not the case for companies which were shown to have considerably higher staff dissatisfaction in the way in which the company was being run.
+According to analysis on Fortune of 500 companies and the number of women on boards, those with more women generally recorded a 42 percent profit on sales in addition to having a 53 percent equity rating.
+This was not the case for companies that were shown to have considerably higher staff dissatisfaction in the way in which the company was being run.

 It is evident that having a greater presence of women on boards translates to significant benefits, both quantifiable and unquantifiable.
 While this is the case, the appointment should be based on the merits, professional competencies and abilities of female directors and female NEDs for the benefits to be realised.